aeden/aoc2021/README.markdown

 ## Compiling

-You can compile any C++ example by changing into the directory for the day and using `c++ -o bin/filename src/filename.cpp`.
+You can compile any C++ example by changing into the directory for the day and typing `make`.

 ## Running